 The inspection team

-8. The inspection team will usually include three inspectors from each of Ofsted, HMIC and the CQC, and two from HMI Probation.
+10. The inspection team will usually include four inspectors from Ofsted, including an education inspector, four inspectors from HMICFRS, and three from CQC, and HMI Probation.
 An Ofsted social care HMI will lead the inspection.

 Overview of the inspection